sinnl/ansible-role-remote-users/README.md

   ```

 - public key files:
-  - need to be present in $HOME/ssh_public_keys directory
+  - need to be present in files folder of the playbook
-  - named same as pub_key value from Automation User's dictionary.
+  - nned to be named same as pub_key value from Automation User's dictionary.

 Example Playbook
 ----------------